smysnk/gulp-rev-all/README.md

 #### options.dontUpdateReference

-Don't update references in files matching these rules
+Don't update references matching these rules
 Type: `Array of (Regex and/or String)`
 Default: `[]`

-#### options.dontSearchReference
+#### options.dontSearchFile

 Don't search for references in files matching these rules
 Type: `Array of (Regex and/or String)`